ny4rlk0/cloudflared-armv6/README.md

 # Cloudflared ARMv6 Build Repository

 My favorite setup is connect a Pi With at least 512 mb ram / wifi to usb supported modem to save space / power pi on.
 Then forget it exists!
+Also don't forget to set it up Pi-Hole to Anonymous / no logging mode!
+Less file = Longer sd card lasts.

 Unofficial builds for Raspberry Pi 1, Zero, and Zero W